nodatime/nodatime/www/developer/building.md

 ## Visual Studio (Windows)

+TODO: As of 2.0, the following is no longer correct: _building_ Noda Time 2.0 requires a C# 6 compiler.

 Noda Time is mostly developed on Visual Studio 2010 and Visual Studio 2012.
 All versions of Visual Studio 2010 and 2012 which support C#, including Express editions, should be able to build Noda Time.
 If you're using Visual Studio Express, you *may* have